gauthk6/cse15l-lab-reports/lab4.md

 ![Image](https://github.com/gauthk6/cse15l-lab-reports/assets/58676663/9b908f46-5335-4ccd-be03-f032d449a4bd)

 For this step, I kept hitting the ```<up>``` key until I got to the previous instance of running the above command.
 As we can see, all of the tests pass now!
+More precisely, I hit the ```<up>``` key 5 times in order to get back to the previous instance of running this command.

 ## Step 9: Commit and push the resulting change to your Github account